Anxiety | WOC Therapy

 Anxiety

-We all have experienced anxiety at least once in our lives.
-It is perfectly normal for all people to feel anxious from time to time, like when you are about to give a speech in front of large audiences or right before an important test, and this feeling can help you prepare better.
-But when this sense of fear is so strong that it prevents you from performing daily activities, you may have a disorder.
-So how to deal with anxiety?
+It is perfectly normal to feel anxious from time to time, like the jitters you get before giving a speech or taking a test.
+This type of anxiety helps you prepare better and lets you know how much you care.
+Sometimes this sense of fear is so strong that it prevents you from performing daily activities, you may have a disorder.
+So how do you deal with crippling anxiety?
 Keep reading and find out.

 Definition and Symptoms of Anxiety Disorder